inno-devops-labs/F24-intro-labs/submission9.md

 3. Observations:
-   - The pipeline successfully executed upon pushing the changes
    - No errors encountered
+   - The workflow was triggered successfully upon the push

 4. Commands to gather system information: